 Having been born in Bucharest, Romania, Ioana speaks fluent Romanian and is often instructed in cases involving Romanian and Eastern European clients.
 She also speaks Spanish and German at an intermediate level.

-Ioana has a keen interest in international law, with a focus on cyber-crime and terrorism.
+Ioana has a keen interest in international law and national security law, with a focus on cyber-crime and terrorism.
 She received a distinction for her UCL LLM thesis on the ability of the UK to act in self defence against the most serious of cyber-attacks that are attributed to hostile states and whether the law is clear enough to avoid an international conflict.

 Ioana leads an active lifestyle and enjoys tennis.
 She likes to think that she is a professional skier, passion that was fueled during her years of education in the Swiss Alps.
 She loves art and anything linked to fashion and enjoys the opera and the theatre.